Close Menu

 This shift in the country’s image is intentional.
 In 2016, Crown Prince Mohammed bin Salman launched a government plan called Saudi Vision 2030, which aims to decrease the country’s financial dependence on oil.
 This strategy involves modernizing the country’s image — women can now legally drive, for instance — and investing in Western technology companies, like Google and Uber.
 More recently, the crown prince launched a state-funded AI company called Humain.

 Despite these changes, Saudi Arabia remains an absolute monarchy, ruled by a royal family that suppresses free speech.
-In 2024, the Saudi government sentenced Manahel al-Otaibi to 11 years in prison for the “terrorist offense” of tweeting about women’s rights and posting photos on Snapchat in which she was not wearing a traditional abaya, according to Amnesty International.
+In 2024, the Saudi government sentenced Manahel al-Otaibi to 11 years in prison for the “terrorist offense” of tweeting about women’s rights and posting photos on Snapchat in which she was not wearing a traditional abaya, as reported by Amnesty International.

 Operating in Saudi Arabia, Fizz has to be aware that the monarchy could monitor its app for posts it deems offensive, demand that certain content be taken down, or even arrest someone based on their Fizz posts.
 Solomon doesn’t have a clear plan for how Fizz would handle such situations.